almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 This one was not a presentation.
 It was more of an open discussion with the show hosts.

-* should have a solid top 5 people that you can go to for advice or assistance when you have a crisis
+* should have a solid top 5 people that You can go to for advice or assistance when You have a crisis
-* In your relationships, you have to find the balance between you and your partner
+* In Your relationships, You have to find the balance between You and Your partner
-* Everyone is not your friend.
-While you have gone through the same situations and challenges, that doesn't mean that they are friends.
-They can be aquaintances though
+* Everyone is not Your friend.
+While You have gone through the same situations and challenges, that doesn't mean that they are friends.
+They can be acquaintances though
 * A therapist are not fixers.
 The therapist is there to sort out the confusion.
-You ultimately have to fix your problem
+You ultimately have to fix Your problem
 * sometimes we need to have folks that will check us when we are about to make mistakes
-* be genuwine to yourself and impact those that are around you
+* be genuine to Yourself and impact those that are around You
-* you have to know sometimes that it is best to cut things off instead of trying to sustain them as a difficult situation
+* You have to know sometimes that it is best to cut things off instead of trying to sustain them as a difficult situation
 * Be happy for the success of others
-* Mem have a tendency to be tough and not really be vulerable about waht's really bothering them
+* Men have a tendency to be tough and not really be vulnerable about what's really bothering them
 * When others say that they're fine, ask them "are they sure?"
 That can change the context of the conversation.
 * Schedule conversations with people just to make sure that they are good.
-* how do you manage your relationships with your friends when they start relationships with new people?
+* how do You manage Your relationships with Your friends when they start relationships with new people?
 You have to have the conversation that things will change because of their new relationship.
 Should be able to have those tough conversations, for the benefit for sustaining the relationship
 * disagreement does not equate to disrespect
-* Let your words be your hands.
+* Let Your words be Your hands.
 Know when to throw them, know when to use them.